Rancho del Paso

 WHY LAKE CHAPALA?

 Commonly referred to as just Lake Chapala or Lakeside, these quiet communities are in an area where you really can stretch your retirement income and find a comfortable lifestyle on about half of what it costs to live in the United States.
 You have probably heard about this place and wondered if it's somewhere you could live.
 Many gringos do.
-In fact, the largest contingent of expatriates in the world, roughly 40,000, lives in Lake Chapala, and the majority of these folks are originally from the U.S. and Canada.
+In fact, the largest contingent of expatriates in the world, roughly 15,000, live in the Lake Chapala area, and the majority of these folks are originally from the U.S. and Canada.
 Life here is mellow, but there is plenty to do, and the coast (Puerto Vallarta) is only 4 hours away by car.

 Yes, the climate is mild (summer may be the best time to visit when the rains come early in the day, clear out by noon, and leave the area clean and green), and there are banks, restaurants, hotels, boating clubs and almost everything else you will find at home (almost).
-But this is Old Mexico.
-It is not the resorts, and that must be kept in mind.
+But there is still a lot of Old Mexico to be found.
+It is not a resort area, and that must be kept in mind, it is a place to live---very nicely.
 Intrigued?
 Consider these facts:

 Lake Chapala offers: